Skip to content

 Captain Robert Terry – Flight instructor for Tuskegee Airmen 1941-1945 and Basking Ridge resident.

 “My father was in the air more than he was on the ground,” said Terry’s son Qaaim Saalik (Robert Terry Jr. changed his name along with his Muslim faith).
-Many local residents wrote us stating that Terry’s skill as a pilot won him an exemption from prejudice in Bernards.
+Many residents wrote us stating that Terry’s skill as a pilot won him an exemption from prejudice in Bernards.
 It was a different story when Terry applied to major airlines for work as a commercial pilot.
 In each instance, he was turned down.
 He never landed a commercial pilot job at a major airline.

 John Morton – Morton Terrace – 1779 Hospital – The Rebel Banker